CompuTec/computec-docs/docs/processforce/troubleshooting/general-functions.md

 ### Solution {#solution-1}

 Permission for the numbering series groups is not assigned to the specific user.
 Check if authorization for the numbering series group is set for a particular user.
-Click [here](../user-guide/system-initialization/authorizations.md) to find out more.
+Click [this link](../user-guide/system-initialization/authorizations.md) to find out more.

 ## Form - Invalid Form